Micro-credentials: Driving educators’ learning & leadership

 A potential solution for strengthening professional development is at hand: micro-credentials for educators.

-Learn more about micro-credentials for educators and the badges CTQ will be issuing in partnership with Digital Promise and Bloomboard—Going Public with Policy & Pedagogy, Teacher-Powered, and Virtual Community Organizing.
+Learn more about the badges CTQ will is issuing in partnership with Digital Promise and Bloomboard: Going Public with Policy & Pedagogy, Teacher-Powered, and Virtual Community Organizing.
 Two additional stacks in development include Performance Assessment for Learning with the Center for Collaborative Education (CCE) and Teachers as Leaders of Professional Learning with the Stanford Center for Opportunity Policy in Education (SCOPE).

 Are you are interested in joining a cohort of professional educators tasked with piloting the CTQ-issued micro-credentials?
 Contact us to learn more!